 Latin Christianity,”Hagiography and the History of Latin Christendom, 500–1500, eds.
 Paul Hayward and Samantha Herrick (Leiden: Brill).

 Fourteenth-Century manuscript,” in Sensory Reflections: Traces of Experience in Medieval Artifacts, eds.
-Fiona Griffiths and Kathryn Starkey (De Gruyter).
+Fiona Griffiths and Kathryn Starkey (Berlin: De Gruyter) 163-180.

 Expected, 2018: “Obstetric Media: Text, Image, and the Performance of Labor in Cistercian

 Communities” in Pregnancy and Childbirth from Late Antiquity to the Renaissance, ed.
 Costanza Dopfel (Turnhout: Brepols).

 2014: “Illness and Imagination: the Healing Miracles of Clare of Montefalco,” in The World of

 St. Francis: Essays in Honor of William R. Cook.
 Edited by Bradley Franco and Beth

 2018: Naama Cohen-Hanegbi, "Caring for the Living Soul: Emotions, Medicine, and Penance in the Late Medieval Mediterranean," American Historical Review (forthcoming).